darshanshah2015/Tweet_sentiment_geofencing_gender_analysis/1.0collect tweets/README.md

 #Getting started
 To collect data you need a Twitter account and a Twitter application.
 Assuming you already have a Twitter account use the following instructions to create a Twitter application
-If you are intrested in learing the whole process go to the Twitter application heading and read further, the basic steps of the process are: you need access tokens and consumer keys to access twitter data, Currently, I have supplied mine for SocialCops people ;)
+If you are intrested in learing the whole process go to the Twitter application heading and read further, the basic steps of the process are: you need access tokens and consumer keys to access twitter data, Currently, I have supplied mine for SocialCops people ;) <br>

 ##To get the output do the following:
 1. Write the hashtag you want to search in tweets/FILTER.txt, currenlty it is gameofthrones.